 Dog sled back to ranch

 After feeding the dogs and enjoying a relax Canadian-style breakfast, we’ll work as a team to dismantle camp.
-We’ll follow new trails back to the ranch, travelling 26 km with spectacular views of Fish Lake.
+We’ll follow new sections of trails back to the ranch, travelling 27 km with spectacular views.

 When we’ll arrive back at the ranch, we’ll first reward the dogs for their hard work and then sit by a warm fire place for a warm beverage or beer.
 We’ll then drive you to your hotel in Whitehorse, where you can enjoy a hot shower in your cozy room and a celebratory group dinner with your guide.